espocrm/documentation/docs/administration/dynamic-logic.md

 !!! note

-    When a condition for a field checks the value of the same field, it may cause side effects.
+    * When a condition for a field checks the value of the same field, it may cause side effects.
 E.g. making a field read-only when the same field is not empty.

-!!! note

-    When defining enum options that depends on the current value of the field, you need to include the current value to the option set.
+    * When defining enum options that depends on the current value of the field, you need to include the current value to the option set.

-!!! note

-    In some cases it may be reasonable to disable the inline-edit functionallity for a specific field as it may interfere with the dynamic logic.
+    * In some cases it may be reasonable to disable the inline-edit functionallity for a specific field as it may interfere with the dynamic logic.

-!!! note

-    Dynamic logic operates fields on the form, it has no effect on buttons and menu items in the UI.
+    * Dynamic logic operates fields on the form, it has no effect on buttons and menu items in the UI.

 ## Panels